Optimal Control of thermally noisy quantum gates in a multilevel system: Appendix: Numerical methods

 To solve the Liouville–von Neumann equation, achieving high-fidelity control of quantum gates requires highly accurate and efficient numerical propagators.
 For this purpose, we adapted the semi-global propagator \cite{schaefer2017semi} to operate within the Liouville vector space.
-This propagator is explicitly designed to solve explicitly time dependent generators with complex eigenvalues.
+This propagator is explicitly designed to treat generators that are explicitly time dependent and possess complex eigenvalue spectra.

 For a driven open system, the propagator is generated by the Liouvillian ${\boldsymbol{\mathcal{L}}}_t$.
 In turn, ${\boldsymbol{\mathcal{L}}}_t$ is partitioned into a time-independent and time-dependent generator: